 7. How is the lab funded?
 How stable is the funding?

-While a postdoc is a temporary position, it is still vital that the lab has secure funding for the duration of the postdoc.
+While a postdoc is a temporary position, it is still vital that the lab has secure funding for the duration of your postdoc.
 You will probably be encouraged to apply for external fellowships as well, however these often cannot be used to purchase research supplies or cover travel costs.
 Ask where the funds for these things will come from.

 8. Does the lab/institution have funding for conferences or annual meetings?